ray155093/azure-docs.zh-tw/articles/marketplace-publishing/marketplace-publishing-support-common-issues.md

 <properties
-   pageTitle="如何疑難排解常見的發行者支援問題 | Microsoft Azure"
-   description="了解如何疑難排解常見的發行者支援問題和取得支援"
-   services="marketplace-publishing"
-   documentationCenter="na"
-   authors="v-jeana"
+   pageTitle="How to troubleshoot common publisher support issues | Microsoft Azure" description="Understand how to troubleshoot common publisher support issues and how to get support" services="marketplace-publishing" documentationCenter="na" authors="v-jeana"